casact/chainladder-python/docs/friedland/chapter_7.rst

            12-24  24-36  36-48  48-60  60-72  72-84  84-96  96-108  108-120  120-132
     (All)  1.164  1.056  1.027  1.012  1.005  1.003  1.002   1.001      1.0      1.0

-The Development class has a ``cdf_`` property that will automatically multiples age-to-age factors cumulatively into age-to-ultimate factors.
+The Development class has a ``cdf_`` property that will automatically multiply age-to-age factors cumulatively into age-to-ultimate factors.
 The Friedland text uses the rounded LDF to calculate CDF.
 Therefore we will manually calculate the rounded age-to-ultimate factors using the ``incr_to_cum()`` method.

 .. doctest::